 Being criminalized for years, there are a ton of negative myths about marijuana floating around.
-Although times are changing and many more people now know that marijuana is much healthier than alcohol or others heavy pharmaceutical drugs, that doesn’t stop the cannabis myths from being perpetuated.
+Although times are changing as many more people now know that marijuana is much healthier than alcohol and others heavy pharmaceutical drugs, it still doesn’t stop the cannabis myths from being perpetuated.

 We are here today to clear the air and shine some light on one the most misunderstood plants on Earth.
 Please sit back and enjoy as we go through and bust these 8 Common Myths about Marijuana.

 This right here is probably the most common myth surrounding marijuana.
 The damage caused by it and its prevalence is why we’ve placed it on our list first.
 Many government websites claim that marijuana is addictive and once you try it once you’ll never be ever to quit.
 This is demonstrably false.
 The vast majority of people who smoke cannabis have no problem stopping, as demonstrated by the amount of people who manage to pass their drug test if given enough time in advance.
 There is zero proof that marijuana fits the traditional model for an addictive substance.
 It is possible to become comforted by your smoking sessions, but this is only mentally.
 Recent studies show that only 9% of extremely heavy smokers will become mentally dependent.
 This is MUCH less than dependency rates for coffee or even fast food!

 Anyone who knows anything about marijuana knows that is impossible to overdose on weed.
 While yes, it is possible to smoke too much weed to the point of feeling uncomfortable, it is in fact totally physically impossible to have a fatal drug overdose on cannabis.
 It would take 40,000x the regular dose from a smoking section to achieve such a result.
 If it was even remotely possible, Snoop Dogg and Willie Nelson wouldn’t have lived passed 30, so go ahead and puff away stress free my friends.